Technical Report

 HMX Zone Website - Full-Stack Commercial Site Built End-to-End

-This is the first full-stack website Haroon built for HMX Zone as a commercial proof surface: a public site, service catalog, intake system, Build Proof index, case-study shell, blog structure, and deployment-ready app.
+This is the first full-stack website Haroon built for himself and HMX Zone: a public company site, portfolio surface, service catalog, intake system, proof index, case-study shell, blog structure, and deployment-ready app.

 Project goal

-Turn HMX Zone into a commercial service surface for premium websites, tool-based CRM workflows, AI agents, automation systems, packages, reviews, Build Proof, and intake paths.
+Turn HMX Zone into Haroon's first website built for himself: a startup/company/portfolio surface for custom websites, CRM workflows, automations, AI agents, dashboards, packages, proof, and intake paths.

 Site architecture